tectalic/om4-custom-css/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Write custom CSS rules using and easy to use interface in the WordPress dashboard.
+No theme editing or child theme required!

 == Description ==

-Custom CSS rules can be written and edited using an easy to use WordPress dashboard interface.
-No file editing required!
+Write custom CSS rules using and easy to use interface in the WordPress dashboard.
+No theme editing or child theme required!

 SCSS/SASS syntax (such as variables) can also be used.